Akaka Falls near Hilo, Big Island, Hawaii

 The island is very small, so it takes all of 5 minutes to walk around, but it’s a generally known as cool place to hang out and relax on a nice day.
 People will take picnics to have on the grass, go fishing, swim in the shallows, or even jump off an old stone tower into the deeper water below.

-Visit the Pacific Tsunami Museum
+7. Visit the Pacific Tsunami Museum

-It’s an unfortunate fact that islands in the Pacific Ocean are susceptible to tsunamis, and this little museum is designed to raise awareness and explore the science behind these natural yet impactful events through interactive exhibits, videos, and artifacts.
-The purpose of the museum is to make people better prepared when a tsunami warning is issued, as well as acting as a memorial for past events.
+Islands in the Pacific Ocean are susceptible to tsunamis, and the Pacific Tsunami Museum is designed to raise awareness and explore the science behind these natural yet impactful events through interactive exhibits, videos, and artifacts.
+The purpose of this little museum is to make people better prepared when a tsunami warning is issued, as well as acting as a memorial for past events.
 Opening hours are Tuesday–Saturday, 10AM-4PM.

 Early morning lava viewing at Hawaii Volcanoes National Park, Big Island

-Take a day trip to Volcanoes NP
+8. Take a day trip to Volcanoes National Park

 Hilo is the closest city to Hawaii Volcanoes National Park, and you should absolutely plan a day trip out there while you’re in town!
 It’s honestly one of the most incredible places I have visited.
-Home to one of the most active volcanoes in the world, Hawaii Volcanoes NP offers opportunities for hiking, sightseeing, and learning about the history and geology of a volcanic area.

 Waipi'o Valley Lookout, Big Island, Hawaii

-Drive up to Waipio Valley (optional)
+10. Drive up to Waipio Valley

 When I was researching things to do around Hilo, Waipio Valley Overlook came up a few times a good day trip.
 Rob and I ended up doing a drive out there one of the days that we were in Hilo, and although it was a fairly easy drive at about 1-hour each way, I found the overlook itself to be kind of underwhelming.
 We were greeted with a fairly pretty view from the lookout point, but I wish I’d planned time to do the hike down to the black sand beach as well.
 It just would have been better to spend more time there than just drive out and back.